signature-ip-ai/inoculator-user-guide/source/registermap.rst

 - Usage Context: Specifies functional groupings or relevant modules where the registers apply.

+To view the Register Map, toggle on the 'Register Map Generation' from NC-NoC System Config.
+Register Map tab should be visible inside the NC-NoC Project.

 .. image:: images/register_map.png
   :alt: register_map
   :align: center